dodona-edu/dodona-edu.github.io/en/references/tested-judge/dsl/README.md

 ```

 #### literal block
-YAML support multiple bloknotations, whereby newlines are kept.
+YAML supports multiple block notations, where newlines are kept.
-Hereby will the indentation, that deviates from the alignment not be trimmed away.
+In this mode, indentation that deviates from the alignment not be trimmed.
 There will be also no escaping.

 ##### Default (`|`)